waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Random Chance Strategy:** If a strategy based on random chance (like waiting for moving NPCs) fails repeatedly (3+ times), I must switch to a deterministic strategy (like proactively stunning them in favorable positions).
 - **Herding Puzzles:** Interacting with an object (like the Farfetch'd) from an adjacent tile can trigger movement along a complex, pre-determined path, not just simple repulsion.
 The direction of approach is the key trigger.
 - **Visual Path Verification:** Before executing a move, I must visually confirm the path on the ASCII map and game screen to avoid simple navigational errors like walking into walls.
 This supplements tool-based pathfinding.
 - **Debugging Cycle Avoidance:** When a core tool repeatedly fails despite multiple fixes, the core algorithm is likely fundamentally flawed.
 I must avoid getting stuck in a loop of incremental, failing changes.
-The correct approach is to either replace the logic with a known-working version from another tool or re-implement it from first principles, rather than continuing with minor tweaks.
+The correct approach is to either replace the logic with a known-working version from another tool, re-implement it from first principles, or delete the tool to prevent reliance on faulty logic.
 - **Puzzle State Changes:** Some puzzles, like the Goldenrod Dept. Store basement, may change their state based on triggers that are not immediately obvious, such as leaving and re-entering the area.
 If internal solutions fail, I must consider external actions as potential triggers.
 - **Interaction vs. Line of Sight & Flawed Assumptions:** If direct interaction with a trainer-like NPC results in a dialogue loop (like with Sailor Huey), the battle trigger might be line of sight.
 However, I must first challenge the root assumption that a battle is necessary at all.
 I wasted significant time trying to force an interaction when a simple path around the NPC existed.
 Lesson: Always verify if an obstacle is truly blocking the path before attempting to resolve it through complex interactions or battles.
 Check for alternative routes first.
 - **Positional Awareness:** Always verify my own coordinates and the coordinates of relevant NPCs before using a targeted tool like `stun_npc`.
 Wasting a turn on an unnecessary action is a failure of observation.